 But sometimes the waiting can seem like forever.

-So you try to listen to music or watch television to find sources of inspiration.
-You might go for a walk to do a little “people watching”.
+You can try to listen to music or watch television to find sources of inspiration.
+You might go for a walk to do a little people watching.

 All good writers know how the process works or doesn’t work when you sit down to write a story or even blog posts.